Koszul duality patterns in Floer theory: Introduction

 \section{Introduction}

-Let us begin by recalling a simple example that we learned from \cite{blucohtel}.
+Let us begin by recalling a simple example that we learned from Blumberg, Cohen and Teleman \cite{blucohtel}.
 Consider a \emph{simply-connected} smooth compact manifold $S$ and its cotangent bundle $M = T^*S$ with its canonical symplectic structure.
 The zero-section $S$ is a Lagrangian submanifold.
-We choose a base point $x \in S$ and consider the corresponding cotangent fibre $L = T^*_x S$.
-This is another Lagrangian submanifold - a non-compact one.
+We choose a basepoint $x \in S$ and consider the corresponding cotangent fibre $L = T^*_x S$.
+This is another Lagrangian submanifold, a noncompact one.
 Throughout, our Lagrangian submanifolds will be equipped with a \emph{brane structure}.
 This means that they will be given an orientation, a spin structure (in particular, we assume here that $S$ is spinnable) and they will be equipped with a grading in the sense of \cite{seidelgraded}.

 Fix a coefficient field $\f{K}$.
 Lagrangian Floer theory gives us $\f{Z}$-graded $A_\infty$-algebras over $\f{K}$: